Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

-The following theorem shows that the iterative algorithm is a $\ratio$-approximation. \begin{theorem} Let $x^*$ be an extreme point solution to \eqref{lp}.
-Then there exists an edge $e$ such that $x^*_e\geq \frac{1}{\ratio}$. \end{theorem} \begin{proof} Let us assume that for each edge $e$, $0<x^*_e<\frac{1}{\ratio}$.
+Let us assume that for each edge $e\in E^*$, $0<x^*_e<\frac{1}{\ratio}$.
 Let $\aP$ be the family of partitions and co-partitions as given by Theorem~\ref{thm:charac}.
 We will derive a contradiction to the fact that $|E^*|=|\supp(x^*)|= |\aP|$ via a counting argument.
-We start by assigning three tokens to each edge $e\in E^*$ and reassign them to each partition/co-partition in $\aP$ such that we assign three tokens to each of them and have some extra tokens left, a contradiction.
+We start by assigning three tokens to each edge $e\in E^*$ and reassign them to each partition/co-partition in $\aP$ such that we assign three tokens to each of them, and have some extra tokens left, a contradiction.

-Before we give the token argument, we begin with a few definitions.
-A partition or co-partition $\P$ \emph{properly covers} an edge $(u,v)$ if $u$ and $v$ lie in different parts of the subpartition $\tilde\P$.
-A partition or co-partition $\P$ \emph{semi covers} an edge $(u,v)$ if exactly one of the sets $\{u\}$ or $\{v\}$ is properly contained by $\P$.
+Before giving the token argument, we begin with a few definitions.
+A partition or co-partition $\P$ \emph{properly covers} an edge $(u,v)$ if $u$ and $v$ lie in different parts of the sub-partition $\tilde\P$.
+A partition or co-partition $\P$ \emph{semi-covers} an edge $(u,v)$ if exactly one of the sets $\{u\}$ or $\{v\}$ is properly contained by $\P$.
 Equivalently, the edge $e=(u,v)$ is semi-covered if $e\in \delta(P_1)$.
-We let $I(\P)$ denote the set of edges that are properly covered by $\P$ and $i(\P)=|I(\P)|$.
+We let $I(\P)$ denote the set of edges that are properly covered by $\P$ and let $i(\P)\defeq |I(\P)|$.

-Recall from Lemma~\ref{lem:proper-contain} that for any set $S\subseteq V$, there is a $\preceq$-minimal $\P\in \PP$ such that $\P$ properly contains $S$.
-We first give an initial assignment of tokens.
+Recall from Lemma~\ref{lem:proper-contain} that for any set $S\subseteq V$ if there exists a partition or co-partition in $\PP$ properly containing $S$, then there is a $\preceq$-minimal $\P\in \PP$ such that $\P$ properly contains $S$.
+The tokens are initially assigned according to two rules.

 \textbf{Initial Assignment I.} Each edge $(u,v)$ distributes its three tokens as follows.
-For each of two endpoints of $e$, say $u$, we assign one token to the $\preceq$-minimal $\P\in\PP$ such that $\P$ properly contains $\{u\}$.
+For each of the two endpoints of $e$, say $u$, we assign one token to the $\preceq$-minimal $\P\in\PP$ such that $\P$ properly contains $\{u\}$.
 We also assign one token to the $\preceq$-minimal $\P\in \PP$ such that $\P$ properly contains the set $\{u,v\}$.